alexfernandez/alexfernandez.github.io/2017/origins-language.md

 AIE.

 Vowels may have appeared several times throughout prehistory.
-Almost all languages in the world have proper vowels, so that we can infer that their appearance happened before the last diaspora at around 70 ~ 50 kya.
+Almost all languages in the world have at least a few vowels, so that we can infer that their appearance happened before the last diaspora at around 70 ~ 50 kya.